A Full Accounting of the Visible Mass in SDSS MaNGA Disk Galaxies: Estimating the mass components

-\subsection{Molecular hydrogen, \Htwo}
+\subsection{Molecular Hydrogen, \Htwo}

-Molecular hydrogen, \Htwo, is a low mass, symmetric molecule without a dipole moment and therefore does not produce a significant amount of radiation, making it notoriously difficult to detect.
+Molecular hydrogen, \Htwo, is a low-mass, symmetric molecule without a dipole moment, and therefore it does not produce a significant amount of radiation, making it notoriously difficult to detect.
 Hence, to evaluate the molecular hydrogen content in a galaxy, it is customary to parameterize it with respect to some other observable.
 The most commonly used method is to use another molecular gas, particularly CO.
-We obtain mass estimates of \Htwo parameterized by the CO(1-0) line emission from the MASCOT and xCOLD~GASS surveys for 108 galaxies that also have total mass, stellar mass, and \HI mass estimates (as described above).
+We obtain mass estimates of \Htwo parameterized by the CO(1-0) line emission from the MASCOT and xCOLD~GASS surveys for 107 galaxies that also have total mass, stellar mass, and \HI mass estimates (as described above).

-We have CO observations for only a small fraction of our galaxies, so we use CO observations of SDSS DR7 galaxies to derive a parameterization of the \Htwo mass as a function of galaxy luminosity in the $r$-band, $M_r$.
-Shown in Fig.~\ref{fig:MH2_rabsmag}, we find the coefficients that describe the linear relationship between $\log (\text{\MHtwo}/M_\odot)$ and $M_r$:
+We have CO observations for only a small fraction of our galaxies, so we use CO observations of SDSS DR7 galaxies to derive a parameterization of the \Htwo mass as a function of galaxy luminosity in the $r$~band, $M_r$.
+A galaxy's \Htwo mass has been shown to be strongly correlated with its star formation rate \citep[e.g.,][]{Robertson08}.
+We choose to parameterize the \Htwo mass with luminosity since this quantity is related to star formation rate \citep[e.g.,][]{Hirashita03} and luminosity is directly measured whereas star formation rate is a derived quantity.
+Shown in Figure~\ref{fig:MH2_rabsmag}, we use $\chi^2$ minimization to find the coefficients that describe the linear relationship between $\log (\text{\MHtwo}/M_\odot)$ and $M_r$:

 where \MHtwo is the mass of molecular hydrogen.
 The values of $a$ and $b$ are listed in Table \ref{tab:H2_coeff} and depend on the color-magnitude classification.
 We use this parameterization to estimate \MHtwo when CO observations are not available for galaxies in our sample.